Senoi: Status and identity

-The Malaysian government classifies the indigenous people of Peninsular Malaysia as Orang Asli (meaning, "indigenous peoples").
+The Malaysian government classifies the indigenous people of Peninsular Malaysia as Orang Asli (meaning "indigenous peoples" in Malay).
 There are 18 officially recognized tribes under the auspices of the Department of Aboriginal Affairs (Jabatan Kemajuan Orang Asli, JAKOA).
 They are divided into 3 ethnic groups namely, Semang (Negrito), Senoi and Proto-Malays, which consist of 6 tribes each.
 Such a division is conditional and is based primarily on the convenience of the state to perform administrative functions.
 The terms "Semang", "Senoi" and "Proto Malays" do not refer to specific ethnic groups or their ethnic identity.
 For the Orang Asli, they are of external origin.
 Each of the tribes is completely independent and does not associate itself with any wider ethnic category of the population.

 The three ethnic group division of the Orang Asli was developed by British colonizers in the early twentieth century according to early European racial concepts.
 Due to the fact that the three ethnic groups differ in language, appearance (physical characteristics) and the nature of their traditional economy, Negritos (short, dark, curly) were considered the most primitive race, Senois (taller, with lighter skin, wavy black hair) as more advanced, and Aboriginal Malays (tall, fair-skinned, with straight hair) were perceived almost on an equal footing with Muslim Malays.
 Later, concepts that are deemed racist were rejected and the categories of Semang, Senoi and Proto-Malay (a Malay term that replaced "Aboriginal Malays") became markers of different models of cultural traditions and specific socio-economic complexes.
 The Senoi model, in particular, provides for the existence of autonomous communities, whose main means of subsistence are based on slash-and-burn agriculture, which on a small scale is supplemented with hunting, fishing, gathering, and the processing and sale of jungle produce.
 In this respect, they differ from the Semangs (hunter-gatherers) and the Proto-Malays (settled farmers).

 The Senoi people are also known as Sakai people among the locals.
 For the Malay people, the term sakai is a derogatory term in Malay language and its derivative word menyakaikan means "to treat with arrogance and contempt".
 However, for the Senoi people mensakai means "to work together".
 During the colonial British administration, Orang Asli living in the northern Malay Peninsula were classified as Senoi and to a point later it was also a term to refer to all Orang Asli.
-On the other hand, the Central Senois; particularly of Batang Padang District, prefer to call themselves as Mai Darat in opposed to the term sakai.
+On the other hand, the Central Senois; particularly of Batang Padang District, prefer to call themselves Mai Darat as opposed to the term sakai.
 It is often misunderstood that Senoi people who have abandoned their own language for the Malay language are called the Blandas, Biduanda or Mantra people.
 The Blandas people are of the Senoi race from Melaka.
 The Blandas language or Bahasa Blandas, which is a mixture of Malay language and Senoic language; is probably used predating the first arrivals of the Malay people in Melaka.